dongido001/vscode-sync-env/README.md

 ## TODO

-- Allow users to set the files they want to sync
+- [x] Allow users to set the files they want to sync.

-- Allow disabling sync in a given folder (Still need to consider if it's worth it)
-- ...And other requested features
+- [] ...And other requested features